Gota7/Citric-Composer/docs/index.md

 # Citric Composer
 Welcome to the Citric Composer collection by Gota7 and Aqua-San!
-Here you can find some useful tools for editing WiiU and 3ds sound.
+Here you can find some useful tools for editing Wii U and 3ds sound.

 # Downloads